hat is a lease agreement?

 - Exclusivity – In certain situations, a lessee would want an exclusivity clause to be included in the lease.
 Such a clause prevents the landlord from leasing the property to the competitors of the lessee.

 - Utilities – A commercial lease will include a clause which identifies whether the lessee or the lessor will be responsible for paying the utilities.
 This clause must include a comprehensive list of the current operating expenses and a general provision that covers similar operating expenses.

-- Renewal – A lease may contain provisions which gives the lessee the first right of refusal to renew the lease at the end of the term.
+- Renewal – A lease may contain provisions which give the lessee the first right of refusal to renew the lease at the end of the term.
 Such a clause prevents the landlord from leasing the premises to another tenant without first giving the current lessee the first right of refusal.

 - Default – A commercial lease usually sets forth events which result in an automatic default under the lease terms.
-Filing bankruptcy or using the premises for unauthorized or illegal purposes are examples of events which trigger the default clause.
+Filing bankruptcy or using the premises for unauthorised or illegal purposes are examples of events which trigger the default clause.

 A lease may include other provisions pertaining to:

 For a valid lease, the essential terms must be clearly included in the agreement.